brugal/q3vm/README.md

     ...
     0xf1f23 **t:buffer bx  ; pointer to pointer

-Template and member names can't start with a digit.
+Template and member names can't start with a digit, '+', or '-'.